w3f/polkadot-wiki/docs/learn/learn-opengov.md

 In OpenGov, anyone can start a referendum at any time and do so as often as they wish.
-Previous features were expanded and improved, most notably [**Origins and Tracks**](#origins-and-tracks) help aid in the flow and processing of the referenda protocol.
+Previous features were expanded and improved, most notably [**Origins and Tracks**](#origins-and-tracks) help aid in the flow and processing of the submitted referenda.

 ### Cancelling and Blacklisting